Abrar0204/Kirukals/Readme.md

 # Kirukals

 Kirukals is a online multiplayer guessing game.
-You can create lobbies with your friends where you can draw pictures and guess the correct the correct answer.
+You can create lobbies with your friends where you can draw pictures and guess the correct answer.

 ## Technologies